Should I use plastic totes or moving boxes for my move?

 Some moving services — like U-Pack® — charge based on how much space is used in the equipment.
 Because plastic bins don’t fit snugly against each other, they actually take up more space in the trailer or moving container.
 Since cardboard boxes stack evenly, you’re able to maximize the space you have and pay less.

 As we mentioned above, moving boxes are made of sturdy corrugated cardboard, specifically designed for protecting products (including household goods) during transit.
 Storage totes are made of plastic and were designed for storage purposes.
 When in doubt, it’s best to choose the option you know will keep your items safe and sound along the way.

 Boxes can be folded and put away, but plastic totes can’t break down.
 If you think you’ll use your boxes again, just fold them up and store them.
 On the other hand, moving primarily in storage totes means you’ll have a lot left over unless you rent them (more on that later).
 Some could be used for storage, but what about the rest?
 All those containers can take up valuable space in your new home.

 Boxes are recyclable

 Cardboard boxes are recyclable, making them a great way to go green and help the environment!
-According to Larson Records Management, “Most cardboard boxes today are made from re-used material and 70% of cardboard around the world is recycled.”
+According to Waste Management, about 70 percent of cardboard used commercially is recovered for recycling.
 Because they’re biodegradable, the environmental impact is better than plastic totes — which take thousands of years to fully decompose.
 Here are some other statistics about cardboard from the Corrugated Packaging Alliance: